13 Must-See Places in Lazio, ItalyWritten byRenata Jirasova29 Apr. 2017

 1. Monastero di San Benedetto, Subiaco

 Built in the 13th century perched against the cliff like a swallow's nest in scenic, mountain area, the Monastero di San Benedetto in the town of Subiaco is a real cultural gem with strong history and atmosphere that should be visited by all the travellers who already know Rome and are interested in exploring more than just the common touristic places.
-The church and chapel areas are covered with astonishing, well-preserved frescoes and from the courtyard is a breathtaking view.
+The church and chapel areas are covered with astonishing, well-preserved fresco paintings and from the courtyard is a breathtaking view.

 2. Monte Livata (1429 m), Subiaco